tldr-pages/tldr/pages/linux/last.md

 > See also: `lastb`, `tac`.
 > More information: <https://manned.org/last.1>.

-- List login information (e.g., username, terminal, boot time, kernel):
+- List login information (e.g., username, terminal, boot time, kernel) of all users:

 `last`